-2.60 An important aspect of the Local Plan is to ensure that there will be a continuous supply of suitable, available and deliverable housing land to meet housing needs over the whole of the plan period.
+2.64 An important aspect of the Local Plan is to ensure that there will be a continuous supply of suitable, available and deliverable housing land to meet housing needs over the whole of the plan period.
 The allocations in the Plan have been made with the aim of ensuring a flexible and continuous supply of housing.
-To this end, the Council does not propose to phase the timing of housing development except in two important cases:
+To this end, the Council does not propose to phase the timing of housing development.